 How to Protest

-- Make sure you meet the requirements listed on this page and have Adobe Acrobat Reader installed.
+- See if you meet the requirements listed on this page.

-You can also mail or submit the form in person to your local TABC office.
+You can also print this form and mail it to TABC Headquarters at the address below.
+Don’t mail or deliver your completed form to your local TABC office.

 Who Can File a Protest